DavidNeveling/ChaseGame/README.md

 3/27/18

 Title pretty much says it.
 I haven't felt like adding UI for a title screen yet, so right now it's a bunch of terminal prompts.
 And ideally I'll add a "HERE'S YOUR HIGH SCORES" screen or something at the gameover screen, but for now all scores are stored in a text file.
+## Executable Files
+3/27/18

+I ran pyinstaller so I could have an executable run what I have so far.
+Although I ran in to trouble when I tried to move the file around, so I wrote some C that would exec that file from the Game folder.